 Target: May refer to fire damage targets and/or ignition targets.
 A fire damage target is any item whose function can be adversely affected by the modeled fire.
-Typically, a fire damage target is a cable or equipment that belongs to the Fire PRA list.
+Typically, a fire damage target is a cable or equipment that belongs to the Fire PRA component list.
 An ignition target is any flammable or combustible material to which fire might spread.
 (Reference 8)

-Thermoplastic (TP) versus Thermoset (TS): Of the materials available for use as cable insulation and jacketing, the broadest categories are and . materials melt when heated and solidify when cooled. materials do not melt but do begin to smolder and burn if sufficiently heated.
-In general, materials are more robust, with failure temperatures of approximately 350°C (662°F) or higher. materials typically have failure temperatures much lower than 218°C (425°F), where failure is typically associated with melting of the material.
+Thermoplastic (TP) versus Thermoset (TS): Of the materials available for use as cable insulation and jacketing, the broadest categories are TP and TS.
+TP materials melt when heated and solidify when cooled.
+TS materials do not melt but do begin to smolder and burn if sufficiently heated.
+In general, TS materials are more robust, with failure temperatures of approximately 350°C (662°F) or higher.
+TP materials typically have failure temperatures much lower than 218°C (425°F), where failure is typically associated with melting of the material.
 (Reference 11)

+Total Energy Release (TER): The total amount of heat generated by a burning object between ignition and burnout.
+Mathematically it is equal to the area under the HRR profile (i.e., HRR versus time plot), and usually is expressed in MJ.

-Transient Combustibles: Combustible materials temporarily in locations that are usually associated with (but not limited to) maintenance or modifications involving combustible and flammable liquids, wood and plastic products, waste, scrap, rags, or other combustibles resulting from the work activity.
+Transient Combustibles: Combustible materials temporarily stored in locations that are usually associated with (but not limited to) maintenance or modifications involving combustible and flammable liquids, wood and plastic products, waste, scrap, rags, or other combustibles resulting from the work activity.
 (Reference 8)

 Unqualified Cable: A cable that has not been certified for use in severe accident environmental conditions per the full suite of performance tests specified in IEEE-383.
-In general, cables that do not pass IEEE 383 rating (i.e., non-IEEE qualified) are .
+In general, cables that do not pass IEEE 383 rating (i.e., non-IEEE qualified) are TP.
 (Reference 11)

 Zone of Influence (ZOI): A volume surrounding an ignition source where all secondary combustibles and targets may be adversely affected by a fire initiated by the ignition source.
 (Reference 8).